As Trump's tariffs take shape, is America really winning?

 Trump has often touted the revenues the U.S. could raise from tariffs as another justification for imposing them.

-The Yale Budget Lab estimates tariffs could bring in more than $2 trillion over the period from 2026 to 2035.
+The Budget Lab at Yale estimates tariffs could bring in more than $2 trillion over the period from 2026 to 2035.

-In other words, tariffs will indeed bring in money, but potentially not as much as Trump's policies that will increase the national debt.
+In other words, tariffs will indeed bring in money, but potentially not as much as the Trump policies that will increase the national debt.

-Another important thing to keep in mind is that predicting how behavior will change as a result of tariffs is hard, meaning that the Trump administration's claims about how much money they bring in could prove incorrect.
+Another important thing to keep in mind is that predicting how behavior will change as a result of tariffs is hard, meaning that the Trump administration's claims about how much money the tariffs will bring in could prove incorrect.

 American households could start spending less on imported goods since they will generally be more expensive.
 And foreign business could also start shipping less to the U.S., further reducing how much money the U.S. ultimately makes from tariffs.